 There have been no reports of overdosage with Fluorouracil 5% Topical Cream.

 The oral LD50 for the 5% topical cream was 234 mg/kg in rats and 39 mg/kg in dogs.
 These doses represented 11.7 and 1.95 mg/kg of fluorouracil, respectively.
 Studies with a 5% topical solution yielded an oral LD50 of 214 mg/kg in rats and 28.5 mg/kg in dogs, corresponding to 10.7 and 1.43 mg/kg of fluorouracil, respectively.
 The topical application of the 5% cream to rats yielded an LD50 of greater than 500 mg/kg.

 When Fluorouracil 5% Topical Cream is applied to a lesion, a response occurs with the following sequence: erythema, usually followed by vesiculation, desquamation, erosion, and re-epithelialization.

 Fluorouracil 5% Topical Cream should be applied preferably with a nonmetal applicator or suitable glove.
 If Fluorouracil 5% Topical Cream is applied with the fingers, the hands should be washed immediately afterward.

 Actinic or Solar Keratosis

-Apply cream twice daily in an amount sufficient to cover the lesions.
+Apply cream or solution twice daily in an amount sufficient to cover the lesions.
 Medication should be continued until the inflammatory response reaches the erosion stage, at which time use of the drug should be terminated.
 The usual duration of therapy is from 2 to 4 weeks.
 Complete healing of the lesions may not be evident for 1 to 2 months following cessation of Fluorouracil 5% Topical Cream therapy.

 Superficial Basal Cell Carcinomas